golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/executing-tasks.md

 Yagna service is installed and running with the `try_golem` app-key configured.

-{% alert level="info" %}

-This example has been designed to work with the following environments:

-- OS X 10.14+, Ubuntu 20.04 or Windows
-- Node.js 16.0.0 or above

-{% /alert %}

 ## How to run examples

 Create a project folder, initialize a Node.js project, and install the `@golem-sdk/golem-js` library.